marikstu-commits/odin-recipes/README.md

 # odin-recipes

-Creating a recipes website as a project for the Odin curriculum
+With this project I intend to build a recipes website as part of the Odin Project curriculum.
+I`ll be creating links to different pages, adding images and using lists.